 It makes sense to start with the most popular platform out there.
 Upwork has built a successful business bringing freelancers and business owners together.
 The revenue generated by Upwork worldwide was 300.56 mill USD in 2019 and the platform is still growing.

-Upwork is a general freelance marketplace as there you can find a contractor for any type of work related to digital products.
+Upwork is a general freelance marketplace as there you can not only hire a web developer but also find a contractor for any type of work related to digital products.
 It includes not only web development services but also mobile development, content creation, design, voice-overs, administration services, etc.

 The admin fee for an employer is only 3%.
 You can choose between the fixed price project or the hourly-based payments.
 The scope can be divided into milestones for your comfort.
-Upwork is great for projects with a limited budget as you can post a job having only $10 to spare.
+Upwork is great for projects with a limited budget as you can post a job and hire a web developer having only $10 to spare.